About a Quarter to Nine

 "About a Quarter to Nine" is a popular song written by Al Dubin and Harry Warren and published in 1935 by M. Witmark & Son, New York.

 Background

-The songwriting partnership of Dubin and Warren wrote "About a Quarter to Nine" for the 1935 musical film Go into Your Dance, directed by Archie L. Mayo and starring Al Jolson and Ruby Keeler.
-In the film the song is introduced by Jolson.
-This song and the satirical song "She's a Latin from Manhattan" were the most successful songs from the movie.
+Dubin and Warren wrote the song for the 1935 musical Go into Your Dance.
+The song is introduced by Al Jolson.
+This and "She's a Latin from Manhattan" were the most notable from the movie.